ArshiaRx/Operating-Systems/README.md

-# Operating Systesm - COE628
+# Operating Systems - COE628
 This course deals with Operating systems basic concepts.
 This course is taken at TMU, formally known for Ryerso.
 (COE628)

 -> W2024